How to make PDFs accessible

 Colour

-If colour is used to convey meaning, text, shapes or patterns must also be used to ensure that people who find it difficult to see or differentiate between colours can still understand it.
+You might use colour coding in your diagram.
+If you do, you must also use text, shapes or patterns to ensure that people who find it difficult to see colours can still understand it.
+Include a legend/key to explain what any shapes or patterns mean.

 Formatting

-Simple diagrams with a clear left to right and top to bottom reading order can be formatted using:
+Simple diagrams with a clear left to right and top to bottom reading order should be formatted using:

-- Text - this must be formatted as text rather than text in an image
+- Text - this must be formatted as text rather than part of an image

-For example, the 'How to grow turnips' diagram in our accessible PDF example (PDF, 970 KB) is formatted using text and arrow images.
-It has a left to right and top to bottom reading order.
-The arrow images correspond with the reading order, so they don't add information to the diagram and are marked as decorative.
+For example, the 'How to grow turnips' diagram in our accessible PDF example (PDF, 970 KB) has arrow images and text.
+It makes sense when reading the text from left to right and top to bottom.
+The arrow images correspond with the reading order, so they don't add information to the diagram.
+They are marked as decorative.

 This screenshot shows that the diagram text is tagged and in the correct order.
 The arrow images don't have tags because they have been marked as decorative.